|Please don't write a comment on my profile thanking for a fave, llama, etc. Instead, thank you for making nice art or being so kind.

 I like making non-mainstream, underrepresented, and underrated stuff for the relative minority that might like it.
 This doesn't just apply to deviantart.

 To me, making something of a insanely and wildly popular character, ship or anything to do with shipping or suggestive themes (in ways that aren't childish/cute jokes) would attract too much unwanted attention to myself and the deviation, and would attract a bunch of odd comments and people that aren't my type, and I don't want to associate myself with that kind of stuff.
-But really, I just don't like dealing with stupid people.
+But really, I just don't like dealing with people who won't even acknowledge what you say and are more concerned with forcing things down everyone's throats, which I feel just grow to unsustainable levels easier with more people.

 If something gives me hype, then I'll probably never make something like it again.
 If I vector something that hardly leaves the ground, then chances are I'll make something like it again.
 So, typically I'll vector something I know won't spread, because I'd rather have fun vectoring something and at the same time contributing to a fanbase that doesn't get enough love, rather than being concerned about self-image and fame, and have to deal with the setbacks that come with it.